rakshithakr15/PainScale/README.md

-Welcome to Pain Scae App
+Welcome to Pain Scale App

 How to use
 1) Run `npm install` in the extracted project